Faculty Policies and Procedures

 - use of technology

 Boston College administers formal course evaluations each semester, and the results of these regular evaluations are taken into account in the review.
 In addition, evaluations are solicited from a wide range of other individuals who are in a position to evaluate the candidate’s teaching.
 These may include both current and former students from various programs as well as colleagues in jointly taught classes or seminars, or who are otherwise in a position to evaluate the faculty member’s teaching.
-The LSOE Peer Evaluation of Teaching guidelines specify the practices used for summative assessments, which are considered by the Promotion and Tenure Committee (See Peer Observations under Lynch School Faculty Resources and Policies in Blackboard).
+The LSOE Peer Evaluation of Teaching guidelines specify the practices used for summative assessments, which are considered by the Promotion and Tenure Committee (See Peer Observation under Faculty Resources and Policies on the Lynch School server).

 Scholarship may be expressed in many different forms, including: